nclement/java-class/outline-8.md

 architecture of the machine.
 For example, on a 64-bit Java Virtual Machine, each ``double``, ``int``, ``boolean``, etc. is a name for 64 bits (8 Bytes) of memory.

-### Scope

-Each variable in a Java program has a limited visibility.

 ### Pointers